rohben/blog/articles/welcome.markdown

 I'm coming from an embedded programming background so for me this blog will be a repository of discoveries as I make the transition from bitwise operators and flash drivers to web applications and acronym hell.
-Maybe I'll post something which someone else will find useful too.
+Maybe I'll post something that someone else will find useful too.

 [rohben]: http://rohben.com